alfonsrv/impf-botpy/README.md

 ### Stay Up-to-Date

-⚠ **Please note:** Even though this bot works very well and geared towards being as solid as possible, you should consider regularly checking this repository (site) to ensure you have the latest version.
+⚠ **Please note:** Even though this bot is geared towards being as solid as possible, you should consider regularly checking this repository (site) to ensure you have the latest version.
 Unfortunately this is a bit of an arms race as the website is under constant modification.
 The version indicator at the top of the page and comparing it with `python main.py --version` is usually quite a good way to check if you're up-to-date.

+---

 <br/>